Oneiros90/DoodleJava/README.md

 Java "Doodle Jump" game clone.

-It is very basic and it was created for fun
+It is very basic and it was created for fun in 2010.

 ![8-Pool screenshot](./data/screenshot.png)